 The dynasty is in good hands.
-Richard Junior acknowledges "He is an enormous act to follow.
+Richard acknowledges of his father: "He is an enormous act to follow.
 Maybe an impossible act to follow.
 The best thing is that he is still working beside me".
 His father adds "The best thing about the change over is that I get as much enjoyment from the horses winning in my son's name as I did from mine."

 Richard lives beside the yard at Herridge with his wife Jemima and young children Jack and Eliza, which is situated in stunning Wiltshire, away from the bustle of training centres.
 He spent time learning his trade with some of the finest owners and trainers in the world including Frank Stronach in Canada, Richard Mandella in America, and Lee Freedman in Australia.
 He quickly came to appreciate the priceless skill of his father which enabled him to spot the raw potential in a yearling.

 With an army of horses to be exercised every morning, dozens of entries to be made, owners to be contacted, jockeys to book, visitors to be entertained, horses to be saddled at the races and around one hundred staff on the pay roll the system in place is a triumph of organisation.
-It could not function so efficiently without key staff.
-Men like Steve Knight (who runs the satellite Everleigh yard) and Tony Gorman who for years have ensured the smooth running of the two yards a couple of miles apart.
+It could not function so efficiently without key staff: Assistant Trainer Tom Ward and head lads Steve Knight and Tony Gorman, who for years have ensured the smooth running of the operation.
 Read about the two yards below.*

 He acknowledges that he was lucky to inherit a great string in his first season, but he knows he cannot rest on his laurels after making such a brilliant start as a trainer.
 Realising that the future, not the past, is important he strives to provide the best environment for both horses and staff, whilst ready to incorporate new ideas for upgrading facilities and acquiring new technology and equipment.

 Richard has trained us some really big successes; Ventura Storm won a Group 1, a Group 3 and placed 2nd in the St Leger in 2016.
-We won both a Group 1 and a Group 2 with Toormore, who subsequently became European Champion 2 yr old colt and we also won two Group 2 races with Kool Kompany and a Group 3 with Great Page.
-Seventeen wins at pattern race level (see 'Our Record' page), all within the last five seasons is an impressive partnership CV.
+We won both a Group 1 and a Group 2 with Toormore, who subsequently became European Champion 2 yr old colt.
+Raymond Tusk a Group 2 winner for us most recently and we also won two Group 2 races with Kool Kompany.

 Since we first placed horses with Richard in 2010 (Bahceli and Bilko Pak), we have formed a very good relationship with the whole team: We like to think both know how the other one 'ticks'!
 This relationship is boosted by the affiliation with Peter and Ross Doyle, world renowned and respected bloodstock agents, who buy many of the horses destined for the Hannon yard.
 Most of our time at the various sales rings in late summer/autumn is spent in intense discussion with the Doyles and the Hannons, as we look to find our next champion amongst the yearlings being shown.